artnoage/ARC-AGI-2/memory_bank/progress.md

 *   The benchmark results quality will depend on the models used and the number of tasks processed.
 *   When using best-of > 1, the current implementation generates multiple responses but doesn't yet implement sophisticated selection strategies between them.
 Future updates may need to modify the agent interfaces to support generating multiple responses with different parameters and selecting the best one.
 *   The direct answer benchmark relies on the model correctly formatting its output as a valid JSON grid.
 If the model fails to produce properly formatted output, the answer will be considered incorrect even if the reasoning is sound.
+*   **Deployment with `/arc2/` URL Prefix and WebSockets:** Correct functioning of WebSocket connections when the application is served under the `/arc2/` URL prefix in deployment is dependent on the reverse proxy being correctly configured to proxy WebSocket traffic to the backend's default `/socket.io/` path.